d-krupke/cpsat-primer/README.md

 ```

 > :warning: If you use intersecting linear constraints, you may get problems because the intersection point needs to
 > be integral.
-There is no such thing as a feasibility tolerance as in Mixed Integer Programming-solvers.
+There is no such thing as a feasibility tolerance as in Mixed Integer Programming-solvers, where  non-integral solutions are allowed within a certain range.

-### Logical Constaints
+### Logical Constraints

 You can actually model logical constraints also as linear constraints, but it may be advantageous to show your intent: